tdwg/website/conferences/2023/session-list/index.md

 Organizers
 : Mareike Petersen, Museum für Naturkunde Berlin, Leibniz Institute for Evolution and Biodiversity Science, Berlin, Germany, <Mareike.Petersen@mfn.berlin>; Holly Little, National Museum of Natural History, Smithsonian Institution, Washington D.C., Washington D.C., United States of America, <LittleH@si.edu>; David Fichtmueller, Botanic Garden and Botanical Museum, Freie Universität Berlin, Berlin, Germany, <d.fichtmueller@bgbm.org>

-To gain critical background for participating in this workshop, please attend the associated symposium [INSERT LINK] that will introduce this topic, looking at existing mappings, technical approaches, and identifying missing mappings.
+To gain critical background for participating in this workshop, please attend the [associated symposium](#sym-02-building-bridges-mapping-from-to-and-between-tdwg-standards) that will introduce this topic, looking at existing mappings, technical approaches, and identifying missing mappings.

 This workshop offers a hands-on approach to explore options for contributing to mappings, to provide input on the expected process, and to gather the needs and requirements from the community.
 Participation will be possible both in person and virtually.